andrewagrahamhodges/man_ads_java_less_client/README.md

 ### Linux (64 Bits Only)

-* Ubuntu 16.04 LTS -> Tested and All OK
+* Ubuntu 16.04 LTS -> Tested All OK

-* Ubuntu 18.04 LTS -> Tested and All OK
+* Ubuntu 18.04 LTS -> Tested All OK

 ### Microsoft Windows (32 and 64 Bits)